57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

     </SmartAccountClientContext.Provider>
 }
 ```
-### Sending Transaction Using the AA Wallet
+### Sending Transactions Using the AA Wallet
 Since the balance of the wallet newly created by the Client is still 0, some funds need to be transferred into the smart wallet before initiating transactions for its use.
 ![account-detail](./account-detail.png)
 ![account-etherscan](./account-etherscan.png)

-Create the  `AbstractAcount.tsx`  component to display information about the current AA wallet, and the functionality for funding it.
+Create the  `AbstractAcount.tsx`  component to display information about the current AA wallet and the functionality for funding it.

 **AbstractAcount.tsx**
 ```tsx